 - Composers Franz von Suppé and Blagoje Bersa both spent parts of their lives in Zadar

-- For 47 years Zadar has been the host of the Choir Festival, which later developed into the International Singing Choir Competition
+- Since 1973.
+Zadar has been the host of the Choir Festival, which later developed into the International Singing Choir Competition

 - The Dešpalj family has been one of the most prominent families in the city’s recent music history: starting with the father and composer Šime Dešpalj, and followed by his children with remarkable classical careers: son Pavle as composer, conductor and founder of the Musical Evenings in St. Donat, son Valter as cellist, and daughter Maja as violinist

 - Zadar’s own Katarina Livljanić is one of the world's most respected experts in medieval music

 - Zadar local and Chief Conductor of the Zadar Chamber Orchestra Ivan Repušić is one of the most respected Croatian conductors of international renown

 Office activities include the organization of festivals, projects, concerts and other events, from program planning, compiling applications and reports, technical execution, administration and accounting, media (PR, web, print).

 The events organized by the Zadar Concert Office include: